 Sugar Hill Luminaries Lawn

 The rocky escarpment overlooking Harlem Valley forms the spine of northern Manhattan.
-Perched on this rise is the neighborhood of Sugar Hill, a part of Harlem which became home to many leading members of African-American society during the first half of the 20th century.
-This triangular parcel of lawn located at the foot of Highbridge Park commemorates the many luminaries who made their home here.
+Perched on this rise is the neighborhood of Sugar Hill, a part of Harlem that became home to many leading members of African American society during the first half of the 20th century.
+This triangular parcel of lawn located at the foot of Highbridge Park commemorates these luminaries.

-Residents included such political reformers as W.E.B.
-DuBois, founder of the National Association for the Advancement of Colored People (NAACP), Walter White, secretary of the NAACP, and the Reverend Adam Clayton Powell Sr. Musicians and performers such Paul Robeson, Cab Calloway, Duke Ellington and Billy Strayhorn also lived here.
-The field of arts and letters was represented by Langston Hughes, Ralph Ellison, Aaron Douglas and William Stanley Braithwaite.
-Professionals included Thurgood Marshall, the first African-American U.S. Supreme Court justice.
+Residents included political reformers W.E.B.
+DuBois, founder of the National Association for the Advancement of Colored People (NAACP); Walter White, secretary of the NAACP; and the Reverend Adam Clayton Powell Sr. Musicians and performers such as Paul Robeson, Cab Calloway, Duke Ellington, and Billy Strayhorn also lived here.
+The field of arts and letters was represented by Langston Hughes, Ralph Ellison, Aaron Douglas, and William Stanley Braithwaite.
+Professionals included Thurgood Marshall, the first African American U.S. Supreme Court justice.
 Between the wars, these and many other luminaries created a unique sense of community on Sugar Hill.

 The New York City Landmarks Preservation Commission designated several sections of Hamilton Heights/Sugar Hill as historic districts between 2000 and 2002.
 In 2002, Sugar Hill in its entirety was placed on the National Register of Historic Places.

-In 2009, the Department of Parks and Recreation named this parkland as Sugar Hill Luminaries Lawn in response to a request from a community group that was endorsed by Community Board 12 in Manhattan.
+In 2009, NYC Parks named this park feature Sugar Hill Luminaries Lawn in response to a request from a community group that was endorsed by Community Board 12 in Manhattan.